-If a person has been "assessed" by a health professional as being mentally incapable for some purpose, then he or she is mentally incapable for all purposes.
+5. If a person has been "assessed" by a health professional as being mentally incapable for some purpose, then he or she is mentally incapable for all purposes.

 THIS IS NOT TRUE.
 If a person has been assessed as being mentally incapable for some purposes, that same person may still be capable for other purposes.
 Remember that capacity is issue specific.
 It relates to a particular task at hand.
-It is not uncommon to find that somebody is not capable with respect to finances, but still retains capacity with respect to treatment, admission to long-term care, personal assistance services or other personal decisions.
-In other words, a person may be incapable in respect of one treatment, but still be capable in respect of other treatments (HCCA, s.15).
-Even if incapable for a treatment at one time, that same person may become capable again (HCCA, s.15).
-In that case, the person's decisions in respect to treatment must be followed even if a substitute decision-maker (SDM) had previously given or refused consent on behalf of that person.
+It is not uncommon to find that somebody is not capable with respect to finances, but still retains capacity with respect to treatment, admission to long-term care, and to personal assistance services, or even to other personal decisions.
+The person may be incapable in respect of one treatment, but still be capable in respect of other treatments (HCCA s.15).
+Even if incapable for a treatment at one time, that same patient may become capable again (HCCA s.15).
+In that case, the patient's decisions in respect to treatment must be followed even if a substitute had previously given or refused consent on behalf of a patient.

 Health practitioners should not make assumptions about capacity based on previous assessments.
 One health practitioner may disagree with an assessment of capacity done by another health practitioner.
-It is the responsibility of the health practitioner proposing the treatment to make the decision in respect to the person's capacity in respect to the treatment (HCCA, s.10).
+Also, as capacity relates to the specific treatment, one health practitioner may find that a patient is capable in respect to the treatment he or she is proposing but is not capable in respect to the treatment proposed by the other type of health practitioner.
+It is the responsibility of the health practitioner proposing the treatment to make the decision in respect to the patient's capacity in respect to the treatment (HCCA s.10).

-Although the health practitioner proposing the treatment must make the decision about a person's capacity in respect to treatment, he or she may rely on another health practitioner's assessment of capacity.
-For example, in some cases, one health practitioner may wish to get a second opinion or a facility policy, rather than law, may require that the staff consult with particular health practitioners who have expertise in assessing mental capacity; however, the health practitioner who relies on the opinion of another health practitioner is still responsible for that assessment of capacity if he or she relies upon it.
+Although the health practitioner proposing the treatment must make the decision about a patient's capacity in respect to treatment, he or she may rely on another health practitioner's assessment of capacity.
+For example, in some cases, one health practitioner may wish to get a second opinion on a patient's capacity from a second health practitioner or by policy, rather than by law, a facility may require that the staff at that facility consult with particular health practitioners who have expertise in assessing mental capacity; however, the health practitioner who relies on the opinion of another health practitioner is still responsible for that assessment of capacity if he or she relies upon it.

-6. If a resident is in a long-term care home or a patient in a psychiatric facility, then it can be presumed that the person is incapable in respect to health decisions.
+6. If a patient/resident is in a long-term care facility or a mental health facility, then it can be presumed that they are incapable in respect to health decisions.